This post may contain affiliate links. Read my full disclosure policy.

 - During the very last minute of cooking, if serving this as a warm entree- add the peas to the pasta and just lightly blanch.

 - While the pasta is cooking, prep the rest of the ingredients.

 - Once the pasta is just about done, add the peas to the boiling pasta water and blanch for one minute, or just until bright green.
-Immediately drain, place pasta and peas in large bowl, drizzle with olive oil, lemon juice and season with 1 tsp salt and ½ tsp pepper.
+Immediately drain, place pasta and peas in large bowl, drizzle with olive oil, lemon juice and season with salt and pepper.

 - Drizzle with truffle oil and serve immediately.

-- NOTE: if making this as a pasta salad– make sure to rinse pasta and peas in very very cold water to stop the peas from cooking any longer…this will help them keep their lovely bright green color.
-If making the pasta salad ahead, always taste it right before serving, it may need a little more seasoning ( salt, lemon, oil, truffle) Add the goat cheese right before serving.
+- If making this as a pasta salad– make sure to rinse pasta and peas in very very cold water to stop the peas from cooking any longer… this will help them keep their lovely bright green color.
+If making the pasta salad ahead, always taste it right before serving, it may need a little more seasoning ( salt, lemon juice, oil, truffle) Add the goat cheese right before serving.

 - This serves 4 as a main course or 8 as a side salad.

 - Calories: 341